michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-The above example shows our `application.properties` file.
-The first 3 lines explain how to connect to MySql.
+The first 3 lines explain how to connect to `MySql`.
 Our password is hardcoded for simplicity sake, but in real life we would store it in a secret.

-The last line shows that our MySql schema should be updated at application startup (to be discussed in the next paragraph).
+The last line shows that our `MySql` schema should be updated at application startup (to be discussed in the next paragraph).

 ## Generating a Database schema from scratch